 I am interested in the process and mechanisms of evolution.
 I study this primarily in fungi using comparative, computational, and experimental tools.
-We utilize genomic tools like high throughput sequencing, computational tools for sequence analysis, molecular evolution, and phylogenetics, and molecular biology tools to explore the functions of genes or genomic regions identified by analyses to be involved in processes we study.
+We utilize genome and RNA sequencing, sequence analysis, molecular evolution, and phylogenetics, and molecular biology tools to explore the functions of genes or genomic regions identified by analyses to be involved in processes we study.

-I am involved in several fungal genome projects including co-leading the 1000 fungal genomes project with the JGI.
+I am involved in several fungal genome projects including co-leading the 1000 fungal genomes project with the JGI and the ZyGoLife project.

 In the broader scope I am interested in the evolution of multicellular forms and regulation of development in fungi.
 I think understanding how differential gene regulation is established can help learn more about the mechanisms of cell type differentiation.
 We are also studying the cell wall to understand how innovations in the cell wall and dimorphism impact interactions between pathogenic fungi and hosts they infect.
 These different projects seek to provide new insight into the big picture of how the complexity of life evolved and how host and pathogen interactions co-evolved.

 To address this work we also need tools to sift and mine the gigantic datasets that genomics can produce.
 I have focused on building tools for comparative and computational analyses of genomes including work on the BioPerl and Gbrowse projects and the development of open source software for bioinformatics and life sciences research through the Open Bioinformatics Foundation.